crisperdue/prooftoys-site/content/logic-pix-truth.md

 Some statements are not just true everywhere, they are true everywhere in every possible picture.
+Consider the statement
+<s>(blue x) | not(blue x)</s>,
-Consider the statement `(blue x) | (not (blue x))`, "either x is blue or x is not blue".
+"x is blue or x is not blue".
 It does not matter how many things are blue, or which things are blue.
 It doesn't even matter if any things at all are blue.
 If we make a picture with one area for blue things and the rest for things that are not blue, every part of the picture will be in one of these two parts, either inside the "blue" area or not inside it.

 This is an application of a *tautology*.
 Tautologies are true regardless of the truth of their parts.
 Statements of this sort occur